akhil0496/generating-data/README.md

 -> In this i use Python Pandas & Python Matplotlib to analyze and answer business questions about 12 months worth of sales data.
 The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.

 ## Background Information ##
--> I started by cleaning data.
+-> Done Data Wrangling to the created data.
+I started by cleaning data.
 Tasks during this section include:

 *Drop NaN values from DataFrame
 *Removing rows based on a condition